-- Advocating that the local, state and federal governments are united in declaring a climate emergency and taking all necessary short term and long-term steps to maintain a safe climate; - Contributing to state and federal climate policy on matters that impact the Town of Gawler and its people; - Contributing to the Local Government Association to maximise the voice of local government taking action on climate change; - Ensuring that there is a legal framework that underpins renewable electricity markets and use; - Ensuring that the pricing structure of retail renewable electricity is fair, and reflects the falling cost of renewables; - Reducing barriers which stand in the way of transitioning to electric vehicle use, and; - Advocate for improved outcomes for resilient communities through the process of planning reform, such as roof colours, greener neighbourhood planning, walking and cycling design and infill standards.
+- Advocating that the local, state and federal governments are united in declaring a climate emergency and taking all necessary short term and long-term steps to maintain a safe climate; - Contributing to state and federal climate policy on matters that impact the Town of Gawler and its people; - Contributing to the Local Government Association to maximise the voice of local government taking action on climate change; - Ensuring that there is a legal framework that underpins renewable electricity markets and use; - Ensuring that the pricing structure of retail renewable electricity is fair, and reflects the falling cost of renewables, and; - Reducing barriers which stand in the way of transitioning to electric vehicle use.

-&lt;sup>9 See Appendix 3: Emission Scope Diagram
+8 See Appendix 3: Emission Scope Diagram

-The Town of Gawler will continue to engage on climate change with local communities and business, as well as advocating for policy and planning reforms where necessary.
+The Town of Gawler will increase its climate change engagement with local communities and business, as well as advocating for policy and planning reforms where necessary.